 With proper protection from outside elements — heat, humidity, light, and air — resin can have a long shelf life.
 Resin also naturally protects its own cannabinoids from oxygen, especially when pressed into hash.
-Hashmaking induces a Maillard reaction that causes the resin to darken.
-This dark brown color and opaqueness also help protect active compounds from UV light, which further extends the product’s shelf life.
+Hash-making induces a Maillard reaction, which causes the resin to darken after heat is introduced.
+This dark brown color and opaqueness also help protect active compounds from ultraviolet (UV) light, extending the product’s shelf life.

 Can I Use the Resin from My Pipe?

-Maybe you’ve wondered whether it was ok to collect and consume the leftover resin in your pipe.
-Perhaps you’re one of many, many cannabis users who have already tried smoking resin when your supply was limited.
-While there may be some residual tetrahydrocannabinol (THC) left in your resin, and it’s certainly possible to feel a high from smoking it, resin won’t taste good and will likely include much more tar than any of the desirable compounds you’re looking for.
+Maybe you’ve wondered whether the leftover resin in your pipe could be collected and consumed.
+Perhaps you’re one of many cannabis users who have already tried smoking resin when your supply was limited.
+While there may be some residual THC left in your resin, and it’s certainly possible to feel a high from smoking it, resin will taste harsh and likely include much more tar than any of the desirable compounds you’re looking for.

-Regardless of whether it is derived from cannabis or another source, smoking tar is definitely not good for you.
+Regardless of whether it is derived from cannabis or another source, smoking tar is definitely harmful.
 This is not to say that you’ll experience any dangerous side effects if you’ve consumed resin from your pipe or bowl once or twice when you were in a pinch.
 It just means that it’s probably worth waiting until you get some more flower, rather than smoking something with minimal THC content that’s also worse for your lungs.

 Frequently Asked Questions

 What’s the Best Way to Remove Resin from Your Pipe and Hands?